Where it all began....

 TRIO SSS is a federally grant-funded program specifically for first-generation students, Pell-eligible students, and students with disabilities.

-What made me decide to create a business
+What made me decide to create a business?

 Financial education is typically incomplete, hard to apply to your own situation, and lacking the WHY.
-Additionally, most programs don't incorporate both support and accountability, which are necessary to set you up for success.

-I believe these 5 key pieces are all necessary, and since no one else is incorporating all of them, I decided
+I believe these 3 key pieces are all necessary, and since no one else is incorporating all of them, I decided that I needed to.
+My experience and feedback from teaching a college financial course got me excited about making this information accessible to more people.

 Slide